Sheygreene/ANALYSIS-ON-SALES-DATA-II/README.md

 =XLOOKUP(lookup_value (Highest unit sold), lookup_array (units sold), lookup_range (segment), "N/A (exact match by default))

 # CONCLUSION
-I expanded my knowledge on the use of advanced Excel formulas with this task.
+I expanded my knowledge of the use of advanced Excel formulas with this task.